Guidance

 AML beneficial ownership is triggered where an individual owns 25 per cent or more of the shares of a body corporate under the money laundering regulations, whereas the shareholding trigger in UK sanctions regimes is commonly 50 per cent share ownership though there are several other ways that an individual may have or exert control, independent of their shareholding.

-Firms that don't work within an AML compliance regime, may find it more difficult to implement this kind of compliance framework, in part, because it can mean challenging prospective clients to provide information to prove their identity and status.
+Firms that do not work within an AML compliance regime, may find it more difficult to implement this kind of compliance framework, in part, because it can mean challenging prospective clients to provide information to prove their identity and status.

 One helpful control - used to good effect in AML - is direct sign off by senior management to onboard higher risk clients or matters.
 This should be accompanied by increased monitoring of these clients and matters throughout the life of the work.
 Increased scrutiny around movement or release of funds is also important.
 Appropriate high-risk flags should be added via the case management system used by the firm, so the higher risk is visible to all that work at the firm.